frangucc/thenodechronbook/remoting.md

 * Flash the Image
 * Boot the PI
-* Tour of Linux
+* Tour of Terminals & Linux - cheat sheet
 * Segway to new tools built on Linux - skip to future -
-* Setup the basic Environment on PI with Arduino
+* Our first BASH Script
 * NPM, Node, Setup, IDE Intro
-* Hello World PI
-* Hello World Arduino
+* Hello World (PI)
-* Hello Ubidots and PI and Arduino Together

 | Technical Takeaways |
 | -- |